kieranb662/Sliders-SwiftUI/README.md

 ### Styling the Slider

-Conform to `LSliderStyle` and implement three methods:
+Conform to `LSliderStyle` and implement these methods:

 - `makeThumb(configuration:)` -- the draggable thumb view
 - `makeTrack(configuration:)` -- the track and fill view
 - `makeTickMark(configuration:tickValue:)` -- the view rendered at each tick mark position
+- `makeLabel(configuration:content:)` -- *(optional, default provided)* wraps the label view floating above the thumb

 Apply your style using the `linearSliderStyle(_:)` modifier on the slider or any ancestor view.

-All three methods receive an `LSliderConfiguration` that exposes the current state of the slider:
+All four methods receive an `LSliderConfiguration` that exposes the current state of the slider:

 ```swift
 struct LSliderConfiguration {